juliangut/slim-controller/README.md

 $app->run();
 ```

-If your controller extends `Jgut\Slim\Controller\Controller` it is automatically composed with the DI container so you can access its data the same way you do on a `Closure` route callback
+If your controller extends `Jgut\Slim\Controller\Controller` it is automatically composed with the DI container so you can access its services the same way you do on a `Closure` route callback

 ```php
 use Jgut\Slim\Controller\Controller;